Type 1 Diabetes Early Detection

-Knowing if you have type 1 diabetes autoantibodies gives you options.
+Knowing if you have early stage type 1 diabetes gives you options.
 Detect so you can decide.

 You know the phrase “knowledge is power”?
 That’s what you gain when you or a family member gets screened for type 1 diabetes (T1D).
-Thanks to recent medical breakthroughs, when you detect T1D early, you now not only gain time to prepare for future needs.
-You may even be able to delay the onset of symptoms.
+Thanks to recent medical breakthroughs, when you detect T1D early you gain time to prepare for future needs—and may even be able to delay the need for insulin therapy.

 What are your screening options?